sharifahstella/LITA_Class_Documentation/README.md

 ### 5. Learning Outcomes
+- Understand how to organize, structure, and format data in Excel.

--  Ability to write complex SQL queries to retrieve, filter, and aggregate data from relational databases.
+- Learn to sort, filter, and categorize data to make it more accessible and easier to analyze.
--  Understanding of database structures and the ability to create, modify, and manage tables and relationships.
--  Skills in using SQL for data insertion, updating, and deletion while maintaining data integrity.
+- Master data validation techniques to ensure accurate data entry and minimize errors.
 - Proficiency in using Excel functions, formulas, and tools (like PivotTables and VLOOKUP) for data analysis.
 - Ability to create charts, graphs, and dashboards in Excel to effectively present data insights.
 - Familiarity with advanced Excel features such as macros, data validation, and conditional formatting for enhanced analysis.
+- Develop skills to build interactive dashboards using slicers, charts, and PivotTables.
+- Understand how to use cell linking and dynamic ranges to create live updates in reports and dashboards.